dinispeixoto/related-brands-mlops/README.md

 # MLOps - Related Brands TF-IDF

-Github Actions pipeline that trains and deploys a Related Brands - TF-IDF on Azure.
+GitHub Actions pipeline that trains and deploys a Related Brands - TF-IDF model on Azure.